 Driving in the UK – Rules of the road

-Many overseas visitors are nervous about driving in the UK (especially if you are from a country which drives on the right hand side!)
+Many overseas visitors are nervous about driving in the UK (especially if you are from a country that drives on the right-hand side!)

 Some things to know include: